bg

 Is USDT Safe?
 Key Considerations

-In the past, Tether faced criticism for a lack of transparency.
-However, the company has since made efforts to improve this.
-Since 2022, Tether has partnered with BDO, a top global accounting firm, to provide quarterly attestations of its reserves.
-These reports have consistently shown that Tether's consolidated assets exceed its liabilities, with a significant portion held in secure, liquid assets like U.S. Treasury bills.
-The company also underwent an audit following AICPA standards, earning a SOC 2 Type 1 rating, which confirms its commitment to security.
+In response, Tether has increased its transparency.
+Since 2022, the company has worked with BDO, a top global accounting firm, to publish quarterly attestations of its reserves.
+These reports consistently show that Tether's assets exceed its liabilities, with a substantial portion held in highly liquid U.S. Treasury bills.
+Furthermore, the company successfully completed a SOC 2 Type 1 audit, reinforcing its commitment to security and operational integrity.

 Main Risks for USDT Holders